Airukua/MinakSeran/README.md

 ### Project Description

-`Seram Tokenizer` is a Python library that provides tokenization functionality for the **Seram** language.
+`Seram Tokenizer` is a Python library that provides tokenization functionality for the **Seram** language which are Geser, Gorom, and Waru.
 This tool is designed to break down Seram text into smaller units, such as words or sub-words, which is a fundamental step in natural language processing (NLP) and text analysis.

 -----